danielharrell/SumLect2015/Lost_Idea_LA.md

 The second list, just below the first, has eight items, with six of the eight put in pairs, like so: literature, philosophy and theology, history and social science, mathematics and natural science, music.
-Which list is the right list?
+But which list is the right list?
 Or at least, the more definitive list?
 And does either list, since it differs from the medieval one, mean that the liberal arts have changed since medieval times?
 Again, it would seem that we cannot answer such questions unless we recover, or we might even say *recollect*, the idea of a liberal art that goes missing, or gets lost, so soon as we draw up our lists.
-[Put different take on liberal arts here, in terms of activities.]

-Or do my questions here suggest that I'm missing the point?
-For perhaps there is no one list of the liberal arts, or even competing lists; but rather many lists, even indefinitely many, to suggest that nearly any field of study can be studied as a liberal art, if only it is studied in a certain way.
-Well okay then---but what is that way?
-In this case too, it would seem that we need the idea of a liberal art to know, and all the more reason to find the indefintely long list of liberal arts I began with beside the point, even if I'm missing the point.
-Or perhaps the list is meant to capture a power. do my questions suggest I've missed the point, and that there are many ways to list the liberal arts?
+Or am I missing the point?
+For perhaps there is no *one* list of the liberal arts, or even competing lists, but rather many lists, even indefinitely many.
+Perhaps nearly any field of study, that is, can be studied as a liberal art, if only it is studied in a certain way.
+But if so, then what is that way?
+In this case, too, it would seem that we need the *idea* of a liberal art to know, making any mere list of them beside the point.
+Indeed, if we press the sense in which a liberal art is, somehow, an *art*, which is to say, a certain way of doing something, then we might think that both lists of liberal arts on the St. John's website miss the point.
+For there we are, treating the liberal arts as if they were subjects rather than activities.
+S	o we draw up a list of such things as philosophy, or physics, or mathematics, or languages; when we should really be speaking of such things as conversation, demonstration, translation, experimentation.
+But again, to decide whether we have thusly missed the point, it would seem that we need some sense of what a liberal art is,  which no such list, right or wrong, can provide.

+Or again, as I have putting it, we need the very thing that is more likely lost than found on any such list, in being a list: namely, the *idea* of a liberal art.

+that only *lost* on such lists rather than found there.
+Stick with the motif of "being lost" and talk of next issue as a deeper sense of being lost.
+Mention how St. John's website at first had nothing about the liberal arts.

+[Move on to explain the deeper importance of this question: the ubiquitousness of lists indicates a certain, and potentially false, understanding of our freedom, and the relation of a liberal art to our freedom.]

 Later, use distinction between servile and liberal to indicate importance of question, then introduce Meno as a deeper exploration of it.